LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/seems-like-a-party-on-heaven.md

 since a long time ago,

-can I still go,

-or, do you need me to purge
+do you need me to purge

-my own soul?
+my own rachitic soul?

 &nbsp;